BabylonJS/Documentation/content/features/featuresDeepDive/postProcesses/ssrRenderingPipeline.md

 | Geometry Buffer | Pre-Pass with half-float depth |
 | --- | --- |
 | ![Geometry buffer](/img/how_to/ssrRenderingPipeline/geometry_buffer_sphere_debug.jpg!500) | ![Pre-Pass with half-float depth](/img/how_to/ssrRenderingPipeline/pre_pass_sphere_debug.jpg!500) |

+Note: `ssr.clipToFrustum` has been set to `false` to take these screenshots because the artifacts are more visible with a yellow background than with a blue one!

 You get these artifacts because there's less precision in the depth buffer and consequently you get more self-collisions between the reflected ray and the current surface the ray is shot from (see section 2.1 in [How SSR is working](#how-ssr-is-working)).